olsonadr/cpp_panels/README.md

 - List:
   - This is a container that is very similar to a Panel, except you only have direct control over one dimension, and the list can expand in the other.
 It holds members of any Element, but the positions of its members don't matter, the only thing that matters is the order of the elements.
 If the List is HORIZONTAL, they are stacked left to right.
 If the list is VERTICAL, they are stacked top to bottom.
 Making an element invisible directly will shift the following elements up or left accordingly.
 Pretty straightforward.

-  - To construct a List, pass in it's position as two integers (col, row), the 'other dimension' (width if it is VERTICAL, else height), whether it was allocated dynamicallly, and, optionally, whether it is vertical as a boolean and an optional recognizable name string.
+  - To construct a List, pass in it's position as two integers (col, row), the 'other dimension' (width if it is VERTICAL, else height), whether it was allocated dynamically, and, optionally, whether it is vertical as a boolean and an optional recognizable name string.
 Refer to defined constants note.

 ## Intended Usage
 - The intended work flow would be to create the Components and Containers you'll be using, adding them to each other as needed for your layout, then adding everything to a primary Window, which you can then display.